 Need trellis ideas?
 Come learn how to build several different sturdy, inexpensive, and easy DIY trellis designs here.
 We have tutorials on how to make super simple mobile trellises or heavy-duty ones with wood frames.
 Or, check out the awesome selection of trellises and arches or arbors available from Gardener’s Supply, my favorite B-corp!

 Cucamelons are low-maintenance and pest-resistant.
 They attract very few pest insects or diseases compared to other types of cucumber or vining plants.
 Supposedly, they may be prone to powdery mildew infections – but we’ve never had that issue, and we see quite a bit of PM in our garden on other plants!
+If you do experience powdery mildew on your cucamelons, visit this article to learn how to prevent and treat it organically.
 Other common pests like aphids, caterpillars, mealy bugs, and white fly do not affect our cucamelons either.

 Harvest cucamelons once they reach their mature size – about the size of a large grape.
 It is best to harvest them early and often.
 If allowed to sit too long on the vine, mature cucamelons have the tendency to become increasingly bitter and tough.
 To be honest, I don’t always follow this advice though – and often pick them past their “prime”.
 They’re still perfectly edible and tasty then, IMHO!
 After harvest, store cucamelons in the refrigerator.